Back to Blog

 The "Green Light" Problem

-Yoast's content analysis creates bad habits:
+Yoast's content analysis creates bad writing habits:

-• Stuffing keywords to hit percentage targets
+• Stuffing keywords to hit arbitrary percentage targets

-• Writing awkwardly to satisfy the plugin
+• Writing awkwardly to satisfy the plugin's rules

-• Prioritizing plugin scores over readability
+• Prioritizing plugin scores over readability and genuine user value

 It's Not Magic